Last update: January 2023

-On my travels in Southeast Asia I stumbled across this small town and was almost immediately taken in by the laid back atmosphere.
+Kampot is a small provincial town near the Southern coast of Cambodia.
+On my travels in Southeast Asia I stumbled across Kampot and was almost immediately taken in by the laid back atmosphere.
 Back in the day it took an endless journey on a bumpy minivan ride from Phnom Penh and nowadays it hasn’t gotten much better.
 Well, I guess the drive is now reduced to about 3.5 to 4 hours (as advertised), but it’s still as bumpy as ever.

-The reward at the end of the drive however is great and so worth it.
-Since that first visit many have followed and to this day I still get this inner smile when thinking of Kampot.
-The fact that more and more travelers are adding Kampot to their Banana Pancake Trail itinerary (pre Covid-19 of course) is not likely going to change that.
-You’re all more than welcome here to share the tranquility and beauty this dreamy town has to offer.
+However, there’s great reward beyond the potholes that makes the trip more than worthwhile.
+Since that first visit many have followed and to this day thinking of Kampot still makes me smile.
+The fact that more and more travelers keep adding Kampot to their Banana Pancake Trail itinerary won’t change that.
+You are all more than welcome to share the tranquility and beauty this dreamy town has to offer.

 use the “Page Contents” button to navigate this travel guide

-During the French reign Kampot was favored by the French as one of their preferred getaways.
+During their colonial reign of Cambodia, Kampot was favored by the French as one of their preferred getaways.
 The Elephant Mountains were an ideal escape from the brutal Cambodian heat.
-Also, the Preaek Tuek Chhu river proved to be the perfect playground for leisure activities like fishing, swimming and boating.
+Also, the Preaek Tuek Chhu river proved to be the perfect playground for leisure water activities such as fishing, swimming and boating.
 Several crumbling remains of French architecture are still visible throughout the area.
-The former French visitors however, have since been replaced by holidaying NGO workers and English teacher expats.
-Furthermore, Kampot is subject to a steadily growing number of foreign and domestic tourists as well.
+The former French visitors however, have since been replaced by holidaying NGO workers and English teachers.
+Next to the expat influx, Kampot is subject to a steadily growing number of foreign and domestic tourists as well.

-The area is famous for quality pepper and tropical fruit like mango, coconut and durian.
-This riverside town has the best of all worlds with a more than pleasant small town vibe and magnificent fertile rural lands surrounding it.
-Even more so, Kampot is bordered by the Elephant mountains in the West, as well as the Gulf of Thailand in the South.
+The Kampot area is famous for quality pepper and tropical fruit like mango, coconut and durian.
+This riverside village has the best of all worlds with a more than pleasant small town vibe and magnificent fertile rural lands surrounding it.
+Even more so, Kampot is bordered by the Elephant mountains in the West and the Gulf of Thailand in the South.
 What’s not to love?

 Reasons (not) to visit Kampot